-We are committed to pioneering sustainable solutions to address global challenges, and to achieve this safely at the lowest impact on resources.
-Creating and increasing value while reducing adverse impacts - that is the goal.
+We are committed to pioneering sustainable solutions to address global challenges, and to achieve this safely together with the lowest impact on all resources.
+Creating and increasing value while reducing adverse impacts, continues to be our goal.

-The global Sika group (Sika Group) 'Strategy 2023' fully integrates sustainability into all our business processes, and we strive to create value for our customers and partners along the whole supply chain and throughout the lifespan of our products.
-The value created far outweighs the impacts associated with production, distribution, and use.
+The global Sika Group (Sika Group) 'Growth Strategy 2023' fully integrates sustainability into all our business processes, and we strive to create value for our customers and partners along the whole supply chain and throughout the lifespan of our products.
+We believe the value created, far outweighs the impacts associated with production, distribution, and use.

-SIKA GROWTH STRATEGY 2023 THE PILLARS OF THE STRATEGY
+SIKA GROWTH STRATEGY 2023